10 Best 6.5 mm Cartridges For Long-Range Shooting and Hunting

 6.5 PRC

-The 6.5 Precision Rifle Cartridge (PRC) was developed in 2018 by Hornady Ammunition by necking down the often forgotten 300 Ruger Compact Magnum case to accept a 6.5mm bullet.
-The result is arguably one of the best long-range hunting cartridges every created.
+The 6.5 Precision Rifle Cartridge (PRC) was developed in 2018 by Hornady Manufacturing Company by necking down the often forgotten 300 Ruger Compact Magnum case to accept a 6.5mm bullet.
+The result is arguably one of the best long-range hunting cartridges ever created.

 Pushing a 140-grain bullet at nearly 3,000 fps, the 6.5 PRC is amazing for deer and can handle elk with relative ease.
-The PRC is vastly superior to milder 6.5mm loads like the 260 Remington and 6.5 Creedmoor, is slightly more powerful than the 6.5-284 Norma, and keeps pace with the mighty 264 Win Mag.
+The PRC is vastly superior to milder 6.5mm loads like the 260 Remington and 6.5 Creedmoor because of the higher velocity and flatter trajectory.
+It is also slightly more powerful than the 6.5-284 Norma, and keeps pace with the mighty 264 Win Mag.

 Developed to fit in a fast-cycling short-magnum action, the 6.5 PRC provides everything big game hunters have ever wanted in a short magnum cartridge.
 By its nature the PRC is an extremely efficient cartridge, has a respectable barrel life, and is extremely accurate.

-You could argue that the 6.5 PRC is the second-most popular 6.5mm on the market today, trailing only the superstar 6.5 Creedmoor.
+If the 6.5 PRC is the second most popular 6.5mm cartridge on the market today, then it is only eclipsed by the superstar 6.5 Creedmoor.
 There are numerous factory loads for the PRC with a wide variety of potent big game hunting bullets like the Nosler AccuBond, Barnes LRX, Hornady ELD-X, and Swift Scirocco II.

 Finding a rifle chambered in 6.5 PRC is becoming easier by day, as Hornady has done an excellent job marketing its cartridges to rifle makers.
-You’ll be constricted to bolt-action rifles only, but you’ll want a solid shooting platform to reach the ranges the PRC is capable of.
+You're no longer constricted to bolt-action rifles only, as Kailber Arms manufactures a semi-auto rifle, so you have plenty of options to find a solid shooting platform to reach the ranges the PRC is capable of.

 All in all, the 6.5 PRC Is our top choice for big game hunting with a 6.5mm bullet.